 - R&D positions at companies

-Get involved in Research at the Zernike Insitute - Ranked in THES World's top 10
+Get involved in Research at the Zernike Insitute - Ranked in THES World's top 20

-The Zernike Institute for Advanced Materials
+Zernike Institute for Advanced Materials

 Research at the Zernike Institute for Advanced Materials

-The classic materials triangle concerns an integrative approach to the three aspects of structure, property and chemical composition.
+The classic materials triangle concerns an integrative approach in the three aspects of structure, property and chemical composition.
 The Zernike Institute for Advanced Materials adds an extra dimension to this traditional view by an unconventional linkage to the field of biomolecular sciences, which includes the design aspects as well.